International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_4_Process_Layer/3_4_2_Data_Offering.md

 Apart from such edge cases, the Data Provider has the interest to correctly and comprehensively describe its data assets to maximize the amount of interested Data Consumers.
 It further wants to stick to commonly accepted and understood standards to simplify its discovery for potential business partners.
 The IDS Information Model provides the schema for Self-Descriptions and their basic building blocks, like for instance Usage Contracts, endpoint descriptions, or the internal structure of data assets.

-During the creation of the a Data Offering the Data Provider may reuse, as descibed above, existing standards for the (semantic) description of the the data itself or create a (semantic) description of the data.
+During the creation of a Data Offering the Data Provider may reuse, as described above, existing standards for the (semantic) description of the the data itself or create a (semantic) description of the data.
 These Vocabualries can be published to a [Vocabulary Hub](../3_5_System_Layer/3_5_6_Vocabulary_Hub.md) and linked to the self-description (see section on [domain-specific vocabularies and application profiles](../3_3_Information_Layer/3_3_InformationLayer.md#relation-to-domain-specific-vocabularies)).
-This **Design-time** step supports the semantic interoperbility in Data Spaces.
+This **Design-time** step supports the semantic interoperability in Data Spaces.
 While semantic models for the description of data in data spaces are in general a good practice, Vocabularies can also make use of other concepts.

 ![PublishVocabulary](./media/register-atvocabulary-hub-activity.png)
 ##### Figure 3.4.2.1: Register Vocabulary at IDS Vocabulary Hub